xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 #### llvm-mingw
 You can get a recent build of llvm-mingw from https://github.com/mstorsjo/llvm-mingw/releases .

-The main benefit with this compiler toolchain, is that the released archives are self contained - there is NO installation necessary.
+The main benefit with this compiler toolchain is that the released archives are self contained.
+There is NO installation necessary.
 Just ~516MB of disk space.

 1) download a .zip file from the link above.